ivklim-ton-play/ton-semi-fungible-tokens/README.md

 # Specification

 Here and following we use:
  - "SFT" - semi-fungible token.
 Almost the same as jetton from [Jetton](https://github.com/ton-blockchain/TIPs/issues/74) standart.
-However, the decimal number is always 0.
+However, the decimal number is always 0 (we only need [token data](https://github.com/ton-blockchain/TIPs/issues/64) for NFT).
 It leads to the logic that each token is undivided but fungible.
  - "SFT wallet" - wallet for semi-fungible tokens.
 Stores information about amount of SFTs owned by each user.
 Almost the same as jetton-wallets from [Jetton](https://github.com/ton-blockchain/TIPs/issues/74).
 Smart-contracts called **"[sft-wallet](#sft-wallet)"**.
  - "SFT minter" - minter of semi-fungible tokens.
-It stores one [token data](https://github.com/ton-blockchain/TIPs/issues/64) for all SFTs that it minted.
+It stores one NFT [token data](https://github.com/ton-blockchain/TIPs/issues/64) for all SFTs that it minted.
 Ideologically very similar to Jetton master from [Jetton](https://github.com/ton-blockchain/TIPs/issues/74).
 Smart-contracts called **"sft-minter"**.
  - "SFT collection" - collection for SFT minters.
 Each SFT minter has its own unique id.
 Based on the idea of [nft-collection](https://github.com/ton-blockchain/TIPs/issues/62).
 Smart-contracts called **"sft-collection"**.

 ### Example: